anders-softhouse/FrontendTestSofthouse/README.md

 or

 * `File -> Import -> Postman_local_collection.json`
    * Use if running a Docker container on your own computer.

-# Running back-end as a local docker container
+# Running the backend as a local docker container

 ## Starting your container
 * `docker run -dp 8080:8080 images4softhouse/person-family`

 ## Stopping your container
-* `docker stop` unique-id-of-your-container-here
+* `docker stop` UNIQUE-ID-OF-YOUR-CONTAINER-HERE

 ## H2 in-memory database